Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 AI visuals are now essential to my FixThePhoto workflow.
 I take advantage of them when creating my blogs to accelerate illustration, photo edits, and video asset production while sparking fresh ideas.

 Adobe Firefly has become an indispensable tool for my job.
-Its integration with Adobe apps allows me to create high-quality AI visuals right within my toolkit.
-The recent update made it even more convenient by making it a standalone app.
-And since Adobe trained it ethically, I never worry about copyright issues for client work.
+Its deep integration with Photoshop, Illustrator, and other Adobe apps allows me to create high-quality AI visuals right within my existing toolkit.

 My coworker loves NightCafe for its creative AI tools and fun community.
 Thanks to its special AI algorithms and tons of tweaking options, NightCafe has become a serious contender.
 Now we’re constantly arguing at work: Firefly vs NightCafe - which one wins?